Sidney Wortley Montagu: Political career

 Wortley Montagu was trustee for the estates of his nephew, Edward Montagu, 3rd Earl of Sandwich a weak-willed man, which gave him his influence at Huntingdon elections.
 A protracted struggle for control raged between Wortley Montagu and Sandwich's wife, Elizabeth Wilmot but Montagu was able to return at least one Member for Huntingdon at all but one of the elections between 1690 and 1715.
 Montagu was returned for Huntingdon at the 1690 English general election but made no further significant contribution to the 1690 Parliament.
 He was Justice of the Peace for West Yorkshire by 1690, serving for the rest of his life.
 At the 1695 English general election, he stood down from his Huntingdon seat to make way for the nominee of his kinsman the 4th Earl of Manchester.
 He was appointed Commissioner for taking subscriptions to the land bank in 1696.
 He returned to Parliament, at a by-election for Camelford on 1 April 1696.
 He abstained from the vote of 25 November 1696 on the attainder of Sir John Fenwick.
 At the 1698 English general election, he was returned instead as MP for Peterborough on the Whig interest of Lord Fitzwilliam.

 Wortley Montagu was a follower of the Whig Junto in early 1700 and was returned on the Whig interest for Peterborough in both the elections in 1701 elections.
 He was Justice of the Peace for Huntingdonshire by 1701.
 He was returned unopposed for Peterborough at the 1702 English general election, but the struggle to control the interest at Huntingdon with the Tory-supporting Lady Sandwich intensified and led to dispute within parliament.
 He was again otherwise relatively inactive in Parliament.
 He was returned again for Peterborough at the 1705 English general election and on 25 October he voted for the Court candidate for Speaker.

 At the 1708 British general election, he was returned again for Peterborough.
 He supported the bill to naturalize the Palatines which was guided through the Commons by his son Edward.
-In 1710, he supported the impeachment of Dr Henry Sacheverel.
+In 1710, he supported the impeachment of Henry Sacheverel.
 He was defeated at Peterborough at the 1710 British general election, and his petition against the return was unsuccessful.

 As a member of a north-east coal cartel with his brother, Charles Montagu, and Sir Henry Liddell, 3rd Baronet, he petitioned the Commons on 13 April 1710, against a bill to dissolve and prevent further combinations in the coal trade, and through extensive lobbying, was able to negate the bill's effect upon their activities.
 He was appointed joint High Steward of Northallerton, Yorkshire by 1713.